SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

 ![queue subscriptions](img/CISalesOrderNotificationProcessed-queue-subs.png)

 ### Configure Your Integration Suite Flow
+>aside negative
+> **Continue here, if you have completed the CI/CD section or configured your queues manually in the step above.**

 One thing, before we jump back into Integration Suite: Let's head to our Advanced Event Mesh Console and go to Cluster Manager, select the service that you want to connect your Integration Suite flows to and go to the "Connect" tab.
 Take a note of the connectivity details underneath "Solace Messaging" (click on the section to open it up):
 ![AEM broker service connectivity details](img/AEMBrokerServiceConnectionDetails.png)